Thai international Law Office Thailand

 Compoundable and non-compoundable offences.

-To make a more blatant example, according to the Thai Criminal Code, the crime of “rape” which can be punished with 4 to 20 years of imprisonment, if it is not committed in public or causing grievous body harm or death, “it shall be a compoundable offence” (section 281 of the Thai Criminal Code).
+To make a more blatant example, according to the Thai Criminal Code, the crime of “rape” which can be punished with 4 to 20 years of imprisonment if it is not committed in public or causing grievous body harm or death, “it shall be a compoundable offence” (section 281 of the Thai Criminal Code).

 Let’s see then what happens in real life.
-What are the effects and the consequences of our actions, how to protect ourselves, and where we should seek help?
+What are the effects and the consequences of our actions, how to protect ourselves, and where should we seek help?

 Second part.

-While in the first part of this article we have tried to clarify the differences between Civil and Criminal Law and between a criminal and a civil offence or a default, today - as promised - we will try to understand what are "the effects and the consequences of our actions and how to protect ourselves best.
+While in the first part of this article, we have tried to clarify the differences between Civil and Criminal Law and between a criminal and a civil offence or a default, today - as promised - we will try to understand what are "the effects and the consequences of our actions and how to protect ourselves best.

 "The choice of the proceedings: criminal or civil?